unimarkup/specification/markup/blocks/enclosed/render-block.md

 Render blocks use `'` as keyword.

 Content inside a render block is rendered according to the given language and renderer.
-The backslash escapes may be used inside render blocks as described in [/markup/escaping](/markup/escaping).
+Backslash escapes may be used inside render blocks as described in [/markup/escaping](/markup/escaping).

 A language may be set after the start keyword, by setting the name of a language directly after `'`.
 An implementation may choose the best supported renderer for the given language.
 Alternatively, attributes may be set instead of the language name.